 The following factors govern the fixation of EOQ:

-2. Carrying cost.
-This is calculated by taking into consideration the insurance premium, depreciation, obsolescence, storage, preservation costs and interest on value of stock held including that of handling and other allied costs.
-This cost is also known as possession cost.
 These costs vary from item to item and plant to plant.
-Average carrying cost is taken as 15% to 25% of the value of average working cost which comes to usually 50% of the order quantity.
+Average carrying cost is taken as 15% to 25% of the value of average working cost, which usually amounts to 50% of the order quantity.

 The XYZ Equipment Company estimates its carrying cost at 15% and its ordering cost at $9 per order.
 The estimated annual requirement is 48,000 units at a price of $4 per unit.

-(i).
-What is the most economical no. or units to order?
+- What is the most economical no. of units to order?

-(ii).
-No. of orders to be placed in a year
+- How many orders should be placed in a year?

-(ii).
-No. of orders to be placed in a year:
+2. No. of orders to be placed in a year

 No. of orders per year = Annual requirement / EOQ